 - People are aware of our role.
 As much as we may want to be “just one of the troops,” our people often won’t be able to separate us from our role in the organization.
 They know we can advance, hold back, or derail their careers.
 This colors their perception and interactions with us.

 - People notice our behavior.
 This is easy to forget.
 When I was just beginning my career, I noticed how my boss treated his assistant, whether or not he was punctual to meetings, and what he did when he was angry.
 So did my colleagues.
 We often spoke of it to one another.
 We noticed the most trivial details.

 - People amplify our words and actions.
 This is the scary part.
 We may think we are just being firm, but our people see us as angry.
 “He chewed me out,” she reports to her friends.
 Or we ask a question, and our people interpret this as a lack of trust.
 Everything gets dialed up a click or two.

 - People create stories to explain our behavior.
 This is just human nature.
-We inherently try to see the patterns behind the facts and create meaning.
+We try to find patterns behind the facts and create meaning.
 Sometimes we get the story right; often we get it wrong.
 Regardless, we knit together the facts and create narratives to make sense of our world.